prebid/prebid-server-java/docs/config-app.md

 - `settings.in-memory-cache.database-update.refresh-rate` - refresh period in ms for stored request updates.
 - `settings.in-memory-cache.database-update.timeout` - timeout for obtaining stored request updates.

+For S3 storage configuration
+- `settings.in-memory-cache.s3-update.refresh-rate` - refresh period in ms for stored request updates in S3
+- `settings.s3.access-key-id` - an access key
+- `settings.s3.secret-access-key` - a secret access key
+- `settings.s3.region` - a region, AWS_GLOBAL by default
+- `settings.s3.endpoint` - an endpoint
+- `settings.s3.bucket` - a bucket name
+- `settings.s3.force-path-style` - forces the S3 client to use path-style addressing for buckets.
+- `settings.s3.accounts-dir` - a directory with stored accounts
+- `settings.s3.stored-imps-dir` - a directory with stored imps
+- `settings.s3.stored-requests-dir` - a directory with stored requests
+- `settings.s3.stored-responses-dir` - a directory with stored responses

 For targeting available next options:
 - `settings.targeting.truncate-attr-chars` - set the max length for names of targeting keywords (0 means no truncation).